-3.2.2 The questions that arose during the public consultation were related to the site selection process, operational noise levels, and whether there would be opportunities for screening of the development, particularly through the planting of trees and shrubs.
+3.2.2 The questions that arose throughout the public consultation were related to the site selection process and whether there would be opportunities for screening of the development, particularly through the planting of trees and shrubs.
+In the 2025 consultation, a number of questions asked at the consultation events about the potential appearance of the development in the landscape were addressed through the visualisations provided.
 No comments were received about the consultation process itself, and no additional matters were identified for SPEN to consider.